marcomarino123/magnopy/docs/source/user-guide/usage/notation.rst

       * Undefined c43 factor;
       * Undefined c44 factor.

-There are two boolean properties (:py:attr:`.Notation.multiple_counting` and :py:attr:`.Notation.spin_normalized`) and eleven constants that fully define the notation of the spin Hamiltonian.
+There are two boolean properties (:py:attr:`.Convention.multiple_counting` and :py:attr:`.Convention.spin_normalized`) and eleven constants that fully define the notation of the spin Hamiltonian.

-Notation is one of three objects that are required for the creation of the :py:class:`.SpinHamiltonian` class.
+Convention is one of three objects that are required for the creation of the :py:class:`.SpinHamiltonian` class.
 It is stored as an its attribute :py:attr:`.SpinHamiltonian.notation`.